 Baker Park - 2.5 Miles

 Located in the City of Frederick, Baker Park is a 58-acre linear park with walking paths.
 These paths are long straightaways which make it easy to log quite a bit of distance before circling back to the start.
 Begin on the path directly in front of the Schifferstadt Architectural Museum and head east.
 After crossing Fairway Avenue you will pass by the Carroll Creek Covered Bridge, a charming footbridge perfect for getting a photo (#VisitFrederickMD).
-The path will lead you past Culler Lake, which boasts of a beautifully restored fountain, wetlands, and pedestrian bridges.
+The path will lead you past Culler Lake, which boasts a beautifully restored fountain, wetlands, and pedestrian bridges.
 Continue east on the path and cross West College Avenue then College Avenue.
-Next you will see the Joseph Dill Baker Memorial Tower and Carillon on your left, a 70-foot granite bell tower which houses 49 carillon bells, ranging from 22–3,500 pounds.
+Next, you will see the Joseph Dill Baker Memorial Tower and Carillon on your left, a 70-foot granite bell tower that houses 49 carillon bells, ranging from 22 to 3,500 pounds.
 Carillon Bells Recitals are held on most Sundays, 12:30–1 pm.
 Just before you reach North Bentz Street turn around and follow the pathway to return to the start.

 Mule vs. Train - 13 Miles Out and Back

 Okay, so maybe this distance is more for runners than walkers.
 But, you can shorten the distance to whatever suits you since it’s an out-and-back.
 The Chesapeake and Ohio Canal Towpath, located within the C&O Canal National Historic Park, offers miles of breathtaking views and a pathway for discovering historical and natural treasures.
 This peaceful stretch of the trail is 6.6 miles from Brunswick to Point of Rocks; it is mostly flat, and the surface is Crush and Run gravel with a top layer of Stone Dust.
-Along the way you will see the Catoctin Aqueduct, Lockhouse 28, and The Lander House; three historic canal structures that play a part in the transportation history of Frederick County.
+Along the way, you will see the Catoctin Aqueduct, Lockhouse 28, and The Lander House; three historic canal structures that play a part in the transportation history of Frederick County.
 Be sure and treat yourself to a stop at Beans in the Belfry Meeting Place & Café.
 This coffeehouse is in a century-old restored church building with a comfortable and friendly ambiance.
 Other not-to-be-missed spots in Brunswick are Smoketown Brewing Station and the Brunswick Heritage (Railroad) Museum.

 Want to bring your dog along?
 No problem!
 Downtown Frederick is pet-friendly.
 The Frederick Visitor Center is one of many downtown establishments where you’ll find a water bowl outside for your dog, and you’re encouraged to bring your dog inside to have a look around.
-In 2017, Frederick was designated by Road Runners Club of America as a Runner Friendly Community.
+In 2017, Frederick was designated by the Road Runners Club of America as a Runner Friendly Community.
 Businesses in the community have window decals indicating that they are runner-friendly.
 These businesses allow the use of restrooms, share their parking lot, and serve as a safe place to stop if there is unsuitable weather.
 Be sure to visit Charm City Run when shopping for running gear.
-Stop in and speak with their knowledgeable staff about the latest shoe technology or to stock up on hydration gels.
+Stop in and speak with their knowledgeable staff about the latest shoe technology or stock up on hydration gels.
 Charm City Run also has group runs that depart from their store location on a weekly basis.
 Whether you’re a local or a frequent visitor to Frederick County, you may want to consider a membership with the Frederick Steeplechasers.
 The Steeps, who get their name from the famous “clustered spires” of historic Downtown Frederick, is a local running club that has weekly scheduled runs and other fun benefits for runners to enjoy.